caohch-1/POBO/README.md

 ![System arch. of POBO](./workflow-v4.png)

 ## Aetup environment
-- A Kubernetes cluster with hotel-reservation in [DeathstarBench](https://github.com/delimitrou/DeathStarBench)
+- A Kubernetes cluster with the microservice system in [DeathstarBench](https://github.com/delimitrou/DeathStarBench)
 - Python environment according to [environment.yml](./environment.yml)
 - To enable and test HPA please follow [the offical documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/)
 - To monitor the overhead of Jaeger, please install [Prometheus](https://prometheus.io/) on k8s cluster

 ## Modules in POBO
-We implement different modules of POBO in seperate python scripts as follows:
+We implement different modules of POBO in separate Python scripts as follows:

 - [Algorithm](./algo.py): Main algorithm of POBO, including **Learning** and **Decision** module.
 We also implement the baseline CKB in this script.
 - [Jaeger Collector](./jaegerCollector.py): We use Jaeger to implement end-to-end distributed tracing.
 POBO collects tracing data by leveraging Jaeger's exposed RESTful APIs.
 To change the sampling rate please refer to [DeathstarBench Documentation](https://github.com/delimitrou/DeathStarBench)